 Your due date is at will be a minimum of 21 days after the close of each billing cycle.
 You will not be charged any interest on purchases if you pay your entire balance by the due date each month.

-Foreign Purchase Transaction: 3% of each transaction after conversion to US dollars.
+Foreign Purchase Transaction: 3% of the amount of each transaction in U.S. dollars

 How It Stacks Up

-For balance transfers, the Chase Slate® card is hard to beat.
-Most cards, even balance transfer cards that offer a 0% balance transfer APR, charge a balance transfer fee of 3% or 5% on transferred balances.
-The Chase Slate® card lets you transfer balances fee-free if you act within 60 days.
+For balance transfers, the Chase Slate Edge card is a decent deal. many cards, even balance transfer cards that offer a 0% balance transfer APR, charge a balance transfer fee of 5% on transferred balances.
+The Chase Slate Edge card lets you transfer balances at a reduced fee if you act within 60 days, though some other cards may waive fee entirely.
 Many balance transfer cards have introductory periods of 12 months.
-The Chase Slate® credit card offers an introductory period of 15 months.
-Assuming you have a steady income source, you should be able to take a serious chunk out of your debt with 15 months at zero interest growth.
+The Chase Slate Edge credit card offers an introductory period of 18 months.
+Assuming you have a steady income source, you should be able to take a serious chunk out of your debt with 18 months at zero interest growth.

-There are cards that don’t charge late fees, so if the Chase Slate® card’s late fees have you worried you can shop around for a no-fee card.
-There are also, of course, cards that offer points and rewards in exchange for your business, which Chase Slate® does not.
+There are cards that don’t charge late fees, so if the Chase Slate Edge card’s late fees have you worried you can shop around for a no-fee card.
+There are also, of course, cards that offer points and rewards in exchange for your business, which Chase Slate Edge does not.

 Is getting rid of credit card debt your primary financial concern?
-If so, take a hard look at the Chase Slate® card.
-It offers a generous fee-free option on balance transfers, with 15 months at a 0% APR on transferred balances and new purchases.
+If so, take a hard look at the Chase Slate Edge card.
+It offers a solid reduced-fee option on balance transfers, with 18 months at a 0% APR on transferred balances and new purchases.
 If you’re not in debt, you can opt for a card that offers points or cash back.
-But if you have balances from old cards weighing on you, the Chase Slate® card could be just what you need to get out of debt.
+But if you have balances from old cards weighing on you, the Chase Slate Edge card could be just what you need to get out of debt.